jdewinne/community-plugins/README.md

 1. Check out the community repository at [https://github.com/xebialabs/community-plugins](https://github.com/xebialabs/community-plugins).
 2. Ensure that Java 1.7 and Maven are installed.
 3. Ensure that Maven is using Java 1.7 (otherwise, there may be issues when building).
-4. Export an environment variable called `DEPLOYIT_HOME` and point it to the XL Deploy home directory on your machine.
+4. Create a folder `DEPLOYIT_HOME/extracted-plugins` and use an archiving tool (e.g. [7-Zip](http://www.7-zip.org/)) to extract the following plugin JAR files from the corresponding XLDP files in `DEPLOYIT_HOME/plugins`: `base-plugin`, `deployment-checklist-plugin`, `generic-plugin`, `jee-plugin`, `python-plugin`, `remoting-plugin`, `webserver-plugin`, `wls-plugin` (alternatively, you can skip building the liferay-plugin, which is the only plugin that requires the `wls-plugin`)
-5. Export an environment variable called `DEPLOYIT_CLI_HOME` and point it to the XL Deploy CLI home directory on your machine.
+5. Export an environment variable called `DEPLOYIT_HOME` and point it to the XL Deploy home directory on your machine.
-6. Ensure that the WebLogic plugin is present in `DEPLOYIT_HOME/plugins` because a Liferay plugin requires it.
-Alternatively, you can skip building that plugin.
+6. Export an environment variable called `DEPLOYIT_CLI_HOME` and point it to the XL Deploy CLI home directory on your machine.
 7. Run `mvn package` or `mvn clean install` to build the plugins.

 You will find the built plugins under each one's target folder.